 - Are any detections appearing in large clusters on the timeline?

-- Are there detections appearing for critical assets or high-value endpoints?
+- Are there detections appearing for high-value endpoints?

 - Are there detections that have high risk scores?